ghi-electronics/Documentation/software/due-script/due-script.md

 ### End & Return

-End terminates the program.
-Except when used to close an `if` statement.
+End terminates the program except when used to close an `if` statement.

 ```basic
 Print("Hello")